-William Katt is the regional managing partner of the Milwaukee office.
+William Katt is the regional managing partner of the Milwaukee office and chair of the firm’s Aviation & Aerospace practice team.
 He focuses his practice entirely on defending businesses, insurers and individuals who are sued in civil litigation.
 His practice is national in scope, as he is routinely hired to represent clients in complex litigation on a prodigious array of matters throughout the country.
 Bill is often called on to take over as lead counsel in matters that are already in litigation but have become problematic.
-He has been admitted pro hac vice in a number of state and federal courts, including Alabama, Georgia, Iowa, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New York, Pennsylvania, South Dakota, Utah, Vermont, Virginia and the District of Columbia.
+He has been admitted pro hac vice in a number of state and federal courts, including Hawaii, California, Texas, Alabama, Georgia, Iowa, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New York, Pennsylvania, South Dakota, Utah, Vermont, Virginia and the District of Columbia.
 Bill was a founding shareholder and president of his previous firm.

 Areas of Focus

 Bill is a national trial attorney who is routinely called on by aviation insurers to defend their insureds regardless of the venue or location.
 In this role he handles the defense of wrongful death and serious injury claims brought against major airlines, product manufacturers, charter operators, fixed base operators, maintenance facilities and a host of other aviation related companies.
 Bill represents the three largest airlines in the United States, as well as one of the two largest operators of helicopters.
 He has been hailed as the go-to trial counsel for death and serious injury cases, and he has been involved in numerous cases filed against a legacy airline.
 Bill serves as the lead litigation counsel for the largest fleet of EMS helicopters in the world.